ianastafeva/Tolk_test/README.md

    >nltk.download()

    In the GUI window that opens simply press the 'Download' button to download all corpora

+8) Once the downloading is finished, close the GUI and quit the python environment by the following command:
+   >quit()

 Now the user is set to run the codes of the projects

 ## Run
-to the run the codes, the user
+to the run the codes and API, the user only has to run the following command:
+>python API_Chatbot.py